Forecast-it/API/README.md

 ## No XML, just JSON

 We only support [JSON](http://json.org/) for serialization of data.
 This means that you have to send `Content-Type: application/json; charset=utf-8` when you're POSTing or PUTing data into [Forecast](https://www.forecast.it). **All API URLs only accept and return JSON.**

+You'll receive a 415 Unsupported Media Type response code if you don't include the Content-Type header.

 ## Responses